House and Garden Tour

 Garden CastleGarden Castle...

-In the car lay-by garden, partly hidden by some hostas and forget-me-nots, is a small castle.
-Sometimes when I am feeling totally childlike I try and imagine which room I would live in.
+In the car lay-by garden, partly hidden by some hostas and forget-me-nots, there used to be a small castle.
+I would have lots of fun imagining which room I would have liked to live in.

 Cat and MouseCat and Mouse...